-This user agreement is concluded in English only.
+This user agreement is concluded in Dutch only.
 Any translation of this user agreement is provided solely for your convenience and is not intended to modify the terms of this user agreement.
-In the event of a conflict between the English version of this user agreement and a version in a language other than English, the English version shall be the definitive version.

 Your use of information; Data protection laws

 If you receive information about another PayPal customer, you must keep the information confidential and only use it in connection with the PayPal services.
 You may not disclose or distribute any information about PayPal users to a third party or use the information for marketing purposes unless you receive that user's express consent to do so.
 You may not send unsolicited emails to a PayPal customer or use the PayPal services to collect payments for sending, or assist in sending, unsolicited emails to third parties.